mothcar/common/Sails OrientDB II.md

 http://localhost:1337/
 ```

-9. Done : The result view on browser like this by your database.
+9. Done : The result view on browser like this as your database.
 ![](https://github.com/mothcar/common/blob/master/images/result.jpg)

 ## if get Errors